 Quick Answer: The Yaber K3 Pro is the best Yaber projector in 2026 — a native 1080p home-theater model with 1,000 ISO lumens, licensed Google TV and 30W of JBL-tuned sound plus a dedicated subwoofer, for around $500.
-The Yaber K2s is the best value smart pick (Google TV, WiFi 6, $450 list and often discounted), the battery-powered T2 Plus ($369) is the best portable/outdoor Yaber, the Ace K1 ($330 street) offers the brightest measured picture per dollar, and the Pro V10 ($180) and L2s (~$160) cover the budget end.
+The Yaber K2s is the best value smart pick (Google TV, WiFi 6, $450 list and often discounted), the battery-powered T2 Plus (around $369) is the best portable/outdoor Yaber, the L2 Plus (about $259 sale, $429.99 list) offers the brightest picture per dollar plus built-in Netflix, and the L1 Pro (about $179.99 sale, $299 list) and L2s (about $229 sale, $329.99 list) cover the budget end.
 All are dark-room projectors — Yaber’s real-world brightness runs below its spec sheet, so plan on evening viewing.

 By the numbers: Per Yaber, the flagship K3 Pro combines 1,000 ISO lumens with a 30W JBL-tuned speaker system plus a dedicated subwoofer — the strongest built-in audio of any projector at its ~$500 price.
 The portable T2 Plus carries a 20,000mAh battery rated for up to 2.5 hours of video or 18 hours of Bluetooth music, per Yaber, so it runs a full movie cord-free.
-And on honesty: independent measurements matter with this brand — SoundGuys measured the budget L2s at roughly 330 ANSI lumens against its 700-lumen claim, and Expert Reviews measured the K2s at about 800 ANSI lumens against its 1,000-lumen claim.
+And on honesty: independent measurements matter with this brand — SoundGuys measured the budget L2s at roughly 330 ANSI lumens, well under Yaber’s own current 430 ISO lumens claim for that model, and Expert Reviews measured the K2s at about 800 ANSI lumens against its 1,000-lumen claim.
 That is far more real light than the fake “15,000 lumen” no-name boxes, but it confirms the rule from ProjectorCentral’s guidance: these are dark-room projectors — a lit room wants 2,500+ real lumens, which no Yaber delivers.

 Our top picks at a glance